Wali-Mohamed/Mental_Health_Counsellor/README.md

 We also have some code in the project root directory:

+## Interface
+We use streamlit for serving the application as an API.

 ## Experiments
 For experiments, we use Jupyter notebooks.
 They are in the notebooks folder.